RPG-Paper-Maker/RPG-Paper-Maker/README.md

 You can help by contributing on the engine or/and the game engine.
 First, be sure to be familiar with **git**, how to **fork a project** and how to **submit a pull request**.

+That means that you should:

+* Click on the fork button.
+* Clone your fork.
+* Add a remote to the original project in order to always have access to the `develop` branch:

+#

+    git remote add rpm https://github.com/Wano-k/RPG-Paper-Maker.git

+* Before starting any correction, you should first pull the develop progress in order to be sure that you have the most recent version of development:

+#

+    git pull rpm develop

+After that, you should create a branch for your correction:

+    git checkout -b <choose_a_branch_name>

+When your correction is done, push it (always in your branch).
+Finally, just propose you branch as a new pull request in the original project.

 ### How to contribute
 RPG Paper Maker has a `master` branch for stable releases and a `develop` branch for development where you should always try to submit your features.